 Using data on land prices, researchers examine the interactions both in and outside the Amazon.
 Inside the Amazon, an increase in cattle ranching is associated with a reduction in land prices (as exemplified in Figure 2b).
 Outside of the Amazon, an opposite relation occurs – regions where land prices increased also experienced increased cattle production (Figure 2a).
 In the Amazon, 10% increase in cattle herd is associated with a similar reduction of around 10% in land prices; while outside the Amazon, a 10% increase in cattle herd is associated with a 5% increase in land prices.

-Previous studies from CPI/PUC-Rio estimated a low potential for productivity gains for cattle ranchers in the Amazon using existing technologies and practices, reflecting the predominance of an extensive livestock business model characterized by raising animals in large areas and grazing, with low use of inputs and low productivity throughout the region.
-This result is reinforced by estimating the relationship between livestock and pasture degradation levels.
+Previous studies from CPI/PUC-Rio estimated a low potential for productivity gains for cattle ranchers in the Amazon using existing technologies and practices, reflecting the predominance of an extensive cattle business model characterized by raising animals in large areas and grazing, with low use of inputs and low productivity throughout the region.
+This result is reinforced by estimating the relationship between cattle and pasture degradation levels.
 Within the Amazon, the expansion of cattle herd is associated with increasing levels of degradation of pastures, reflecting a business model with low levels of investment stimulated by land grabbing and land speculation.
 Meanwhile, outside the Amazon, the expansion of cattle ranching is not associated with increased levels of pasture degradation.

 These results suggest that the causes of deforestation within the Amazon appear to be different from the rest of Brazil.
-The relationship between cattle ranching and land prices suggests that, outside the Amazon, livestock growth primarily reflects an increase in demand for meat and milk.
+The relationship between cattle ranching and land prices suggests that, outside the Amazon, cattle growth primarily reflects an increase in demand for meat and milk.
 This increases the demand for land, which also increases land prices.
 In the Amazon, however, the expansion of cattle ranching seems to be strongly related to land grabbing.
 This land grabbing process increases the supply of land, which reduces its price, as well as destines its use for extensive cattle ranching.

 This study provides evidence that land grabbing explains a substantial part of the relationship between cattle ranching and deforestation in the Amazon.
 In this sense, designing public policies that address land grabbing is an important action for stopping deforestation and fostering a more sustainable business model for cattle ranching in the region.
 Reducing the likelihood that land grabbers obtain land rights over invaded lands is critical to ensuring a greater effectiveness of policies to combat deforestation in the Amazon.

 This study estimated the correlations between the evolution of land prices, deforestation, and cattle ranching, comparing inside and outside the Amazon biome.
-For this purpose, data on land use (MapBiomas), livestock production (Municipal Livestock Survey/IBGE), pasture quality data (Lapig) and information on land purchase and sale prices obtained from IHS Markit were used.
+For this purpose, data on land use (MapBiomas), cattle production (Municipal Livestock Survey/IBGE), pasture quality data (Lapig) and information on land purchase and sale prices obtained from IHS Markit were used.
 Deforestation was measured as a percentage of the deforested region.
 Herd evolution was calculated as the evolution of the number of head of cattle per area in the region.
 Evolution of degraded pasture was calculated as the evolution of the percentage of pasture that showed some level of degradation.
 Land prices were calculated in log.